Kaddish: History and background

 David de Silva Pool describes the origin of Kaddish as "a closing doxology to an Aggadic discourse."
-Most of it is written in Aramaic which, at the time of its original composition, was the lingua franca of the Jewish people.
+Most of it is written in Aramaic, which, at the time of its original composition, was the lingua franca of the Jewish people.
 It is not composed in the vernacular Aramaic, however, but rather in a "literary, jargon Aramaic" that was used in the academies, and is identical to the dialect of the Targumim.

-Professor Yoel Elitzur, however, argues that the Kaddish was originally written in Hebrew, and later translated to Aramaic to be better understood by the masses.
+Yoel Elitzur, however, argues that the Kaddish was originally written in Hebrew, and later translated to Aramaic to be better understood by the masses.
 He notes that quotations from the Kaddish in the Talmud and Sifrei are in Hebrew, and that even today some of the words are Hebrew rather than Aramaic.

 The oldest version of the Kaddish is found in the Siddur of Rab Amram Gaon, c.
 900. "The first mention of mourners reciting Kaddish at the end of the service is in a thirteenth century halakhic writing called the Or Zarua.
 The Kaddish at the end of the service became designated as Kaddish Yatom or Mourner's Kaddish (literally, "Orphan's Kaddish")."

 The Kaddish was not always recited by mourners and instead became a prayer for mourners sometime between the 12th and 13th centuries when it started to be associated with a medieval legend about Rabbi Akiva who meets a dead man seeking redemption in the afterlife.